Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 STEP 4:

-Weed the pieces out that are not needed from your design and apply transfer tape over stencil vinyl.
-Transfer the design to your sign board.
+Weed away vinyl in the areas that will be stenciled.
+Then, apply transfer tape to your stencil vinyl and transfer the design to your sign board.

 Applying stencil vinyl using transfer tape.
 Here the transfer tape is being peeled away leaving the cut stencil vinyl in blue applied to the wood board for the 'Lucky Clover Farms' Sign.